HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

     For more information, refer to [Configuring Access Layer for DX deployments](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md).

-### DAM - Cancel ongoing uploads through the progress bar

-=== "Containers"
-    The upload progress bar now includes controls to cancel uploads that are in-progress.
-You can cancel individual file or folder uploads using the Cancel Uploading button next to each in-progress item.
-You can also use the Cancel All button to stop all pending items at once.
-For more information, refer to [Uploading rich media assets](../../manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md#cancelling-uploads).

-### DAM - Collection sorting

-=== "Containers"
-    You can now sort collections and their contents to find them more efficiently.
-Sorting options are available for root-level collections and the assets and sub-collections within them.
-This feature is available in both Grid and List views.
-A dedicated icon allows you to switch between ascending and descending order.
-For more information, refer to [Uploading rich media assets](../../manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md#sorting-root-and-nested-collections).

 ### Integrating HCL Leap and HCL Volt MX Foundry with HCL DX

 === "Containers"